 The parties hereunder do mutually agree that they have read and fully understand the obligations and responsibilities in operating as a partner with the New Mexico Economic Development Department's New Mexico MainStreet program as a MainStreet and/or Arts & Cultural District as stated herein and in Attachment 1 (New Mexico MainStreet Program Guidelines) accompanying this MOU.
-The parties further agree to abide by the terms of this MOU, implementing it to the best of their ability, with the assistance of services and resources (when available) provided through the New Mexico MainStreet program, and in accordance with the Main Street ApproachTM as defined by the Main Street America.
+The parties further agree to abide by the terms of this MOU, implementing it to the best of their ability, with the assistance of services and resources (when available) provided through the New Mexico MainStreet program, and in accordance with the Main Street Approach[TM] as defined by Main Street America/National Main Street Center.